scipp/scipp/docs/about/roadmap.rst

 Upcoming milestones
 -------------------

-We are currently consolidate and simplified Scipp's core data structures.
+We are currently consolidating and simplifying Scipp's core data structures.
 In particular:

 - ``scipp.Dataset`` will be restricted to items of matching dimensionality (``scipp.DataGroup`` can be used for other applications).